jerostax/Node-React_Starter-Pack/README.md

 - In this repo you can find a simple NodeJs + ReactJs starter pack App
 - The node server is built with ExpressJs Framework

-Bonus: Added script to heroku deployment
+Bonus: Added script and code to handle Heroku deployment

 ### Table of Contents